Length of Local Business Names May Matter in Search Rankings

-So how does the length of the name of a business fit into local search rankings?
+So how does the length of the name of a local business name fit into local search rankings?

-A Google patent granted last week tells us about how they might use a “webscore” based upon the amount of “estimated” search results that are returned on a search for the name of a business.
+A Google patent granted last week tells us about how they might use a “webscore” based upon the amount of “estimated” search results that are returned on a search for a local business name.
 But, if the name of the business is on the shorter side, such as less than a certain number of characters (for example, 10 or less), or less than a certain number of words (such as 3), that web search might not just include the name of the business but also the location name as well.

 A search for [frost diner] without the city and state name included in the query ends up with 3,340,000 (estimated) results.